-Look out for it in late May.
+Look out for it in the future.
 See you then!

 On this week’s Sex+ I gave a few tips for purchasing sex toys.
 Many of you have asked over the years, so here are some recommends for those of you interested in purchasing sex toys!
 I have tried or gotten positive reviews from friends/partner on all the following (clickable):

 My favorite brands are Lelo, Jopen, and Tantus (for male toys).
 I find that they consistently make awesome, high quality sex toys.
 I’ve had the Lelo Liv for 4 years and it’s one of my absolute favorites.
 It’s rechargeable (yay!) and holds a charge FOREVER.
 I also really like the Jopen Vanity v6.
 It’s my favorite rabbit vibrator.
 Lelo’s Ina 2 is also amazing.
 If you want something on the cheap side, this butterfly vibrator packs a surprising punch!
 It also has yet to break down – a rarity for how inexpensive it is.
 I have video reviews of all these toys on this site.